 Representing Canadian Screenwriters

-The WGC supports Canadian screenwriters through negotiating and administering collective agreements with independent producers and broadcasters to ensure that screenwriters earn fair pay and benefits, and advocates for policies that foster Canadian programming and production.
-The WGC is also an essential professional hub for screenwriters, bringing them together as a community, and boosting their profile in the industry and beyond.
+The WGC supports Canadian screenwriters by negotiating fair pay and benefits as well as advocating for policies that strengthen Canadian storytelling.
+The WGC is an essential professional association, bringing screenwriters together as a community and ensuring their contributions to the industry are recognized.

 News